-The multiple-choice questions component to the MCCQE Part I examination consists of seven sections, each composed of 28 questions, for a total of 196 questions.
+The multiple-choice questions (MCQ) component to the MCCQE Part I consists of seven sections, with 28 questions each, for a total of 196 questions.
 The maximum time allotted for this component is 3 ½ hours.

 Each multiple-choice question has a stem and five options, of which only one is correct.
 An option is selected by clicking either the circle next to the options or clicking on the text of the option.
-An answer can be changed simply by selecting a different option.
-There is no penalty for incorrect answers.
-Once a candidate submits the answers to a particular section, he/she will not be allowed to return to that section.
+You can change your answer by simply selecting a different option.
+Points are not deducted for incorrect answers.
+Once you submit the answers to a particular section, you will not be allowed to return to that section.

-Certain test items will have pictorial material presented in the form of photographs, diagrams, x rays, electrocardiograms, and graphic or tabulated material.
+Certain questions have pictorial material presented in the form of photographs, diagrams, x-rays, electrocardiograms, and graphic or tabulated material.